 Life With MCS

-- The people I assumed were friends… left me in the dust.
+- The people I assumed were my friends left me in the dust.

-- Going to the store for basic needs can cause me to become very sick.
+- Going to the store for basic needs was like navigating an impossible obstacle course.

 - Dreams of travel were squashed because hotels can be too toxic.